Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 One of the *big* ships was out over the grasslands, patrolling low while greenish-white fans of light strobed across the terrain from its belly.
 From where Ray was sitting, it looked like a sickly, lazy, dome-backed evil beetle of some kind.

-"Spears, if one of those scans comes our way…" Conley hissed.
+"Spears, if one of those scans comes our way..."
+Conley hissed.

 Spears’ reply was whispered through gritted teeth. *"Shut.
 Up."*